nvbn/nvbn.github.io/_posts/2018-11-28-community-opinion.md

 ---

-As everyone knows a lot of subreddits are opinionated, so I thought that it might be interesting to measure the opinion of different subreddits opinions.
+As everyone knows a lot of subreddits are opinionated, so I thought that it might be interesting to measure the opinion of different subreddits.
 Not trying to start a holy war I've specifically decided to ignore r/worldnews and similar subreddits, and chose a semi-random topic &ndash;
 ["Apu reportedly being written out of The Simpsons"](https://www.indiewire.com/2018/10/simpsons-drop-apu-character-adi-shankar-1202015372/).